Jagrat2027/TOGAFrance/README.md

 ---

+## Note
+TOGAFrance is an independent civic reinterpretation inspired by the TOGAF® framework.
+TOGAF is a registered trademark of The Open Group.
+TOGAFrance is not affiliated with or endorsed by The Open Group.

+---
 > “What we do must be just, clear, reversible, and possible to transmit.”
 >
 > — From the TOGAFrance Practical Guide